-To install the MyMyUNSW database under your Grieg server, simply run the following two commands:
+To install the MyMyUNSW database under your Nw-syd-vxdb server, simply run the following two commands:

 If you’ve already set up PLpgSQL in your template1 database, you will get one error message as the database starts to load:

-You can ignore this error message, but any other occurrence of ERROR during the load needs to be investigated.
+You can ignore the above error message, but all other occurrences of ERROR during the load needs to be investigated.

-If you have other large databases under your PostgreSQL server on Grieg or you have large files under your /srvr/YOU/ directory, it is possible that you will exhaust your Grieg disk quota.
-In particular, you will not be able to store two copies of the MyMyUNSW database under your Grieg server.
+If you have other large databases under your PostgreSQL server on Nw-syd-vxdb or if you have large files under your /srvr/YOU/ directory, it is possible that you will exhaust your Nw-syd-vxdb disk quota.
+Regardless, it is certain that you will not be able to store two copies of the MyMyUNSW database under your Nw-syd-vxdb server.
 The solution: remove any existing databases before loading your MyMyUNSW database.

 Read these before you start on the exercises:

-- make sure that your queries would work on any instance of the MyMyUNSW schema; don’t customize them to work just on this database; we may test on a different instance
+- Make sure that your queries work on any instance of the MyMyUNSW schema; don’t customize them to work just on this database; we may test them on a different database instance.

-- develop queries in stages; make sure that any sub-queries or sub-joins that you’re using actually work correctly before using them in the query for the final view/function
+- We advise developing queries in stages; make sure that any sub-queries or sub-joins that you’re using works correctly before using them in the query for the final view/function

 - If you meet with error saying something like “cannot change name of view column”, you can drop the view you just created by using command “drop view VIEWNAME cascade;” then create your new view again.